2018 amendment to the Constitution of China: History

 The first session of the 13th NPC opened on 5 March.
 On March 9, 2,952 deputies of the NPC proposed additional amendments to the draft to change the name of the "Law Committee" to "Constitution and Law Committee".
 The Secretariat of the Presidium of the Congress decided to add a paragraph to Article 44 of the Draft Constitutional Amendment and include the additional amendments as the second paragraph.
 On the afternoon of March 11, the NPC voted to pass the Draft Constitutional Amendment.
 At 15:52, the host of the Congress announced that the Constitutional Amendment was passed.
 There were 2,958 votes in favor, 2 votes against, 3 abstentions and 1 invalid vote.
-On the 14th, it was reported that the amended Constitution had been published by the People's Press and distributed in Xinhua Bookstores across the country.
+On 14 March, it was reported that the amended constitution had been published by the People's Publishing House and distributed in Xinhua Bookstores across the country.